jmateusms/moviepoll-bot/README.md

 - Your `OWNER_ID` can be found by:
   - Creating an environment variable `OWNER_NAME`, which is your first name, as in Telegram.
   - Running `get_user_id.py` and sending the command `/userid` to your bot.
-- You can also set a `DATABASE_URL` to use a SQL database as bot memory.
+- You can also set a `DATABASE_URL` to use a PostgreSQL database as bot memory.
 If this is not provided, the bot will sync to local files in disk.
 - If you host your instance at a service like Heroku, you can set `APP_URL` to user webhooks.
 This will allow the app to be put to sleep after no interactions are made with the bot.
 - If you want to use the bot in polling mode, set `USE_POLLING` to `yes`.